bookofproofs/bookofproofs.github.io/_sources/history/19th-century/boruvka.md

 5. He developed a method (the Borůvka's algorithm) in 1926 for quickly solving certain optimization problems involving the joining of subsets.
 6. He was a key figure in the development of abstract theory of graphs.

-Born 10 May1899, Uhersky Ostroh, Austria-Hungary (now Czech Republic).
+Born 10 May 1899, Uhersky Ostroh, Austria-Hungary (now Czech Republic).
 Died 22 July 1995, Brno, Czech Republic.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Boruvka/)